NavyaShiva/academic-kickstart/content/home/experience.md

 #   Leave `date_end` empty if it's your current employer.
 #   Begin/end multi-line descriptions with 3 quotes `"""`.
 [[experience]]
-  title = "CEO"
-  company = "GenCoin"
-  company_url = ""
+  title = "ML Research Assistant" company = "University of Illinois at Chicago" company_url = ""
-  location = "California"
+  location = "Chicago, USA"
-  date_start = "2017-01-01"
+  date_start = "2019-10-01"
   date_end = ""
   description = """
-  Responsibilities include:

-  * Analysing
-  * Modelling
-  * Deploying
+  Built empirical model using Lasso regression with waiting effect, satiation effect of marketing tactic.
+Used Inverse Reinforcement learning as a constraint to attribute
+  Lift to each tactic for each week.
+Obtained the path that led to maximum lift (3%) through optimization.
   """

 [[experience]]